 - Muzzles should not be used when there is no or very limited grass available.
 These muzzles are designed to restrict grass intake—not to totally inhibit grazing.
 When minimal or no grass is present, muzzles should be removed and controlled amounts of an alternative suitable forage (plus balancer) should be provided.

-- Some people do not have a good perception of grazing muzzles.
-While they are not suitable for all horses and ponies, many adapt to wearing them very well.
 Although the author does not recommend using muzzles 24/7, two studies in miniature ponies found that wearing a muzzle effectively for 24 hours a day prevented weight gain without any evidence of stress.
 In fact, muzzled ponies spent more time foraging and had lower heart rates.

 (Author’s note: Look for the grazing muzzle guidance and a video from the UK National Equine Welfare Council.)